calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 ### Stage 1: Transfer Creation

-The sender initiates a Protected Transfer by specifying the recipient, token, amount, and desired window duration.
+The sender initiates a Protected Transfer by specifying the recipient, token, amount, and desired window duration (hours or minutes).
 The protocol validates inputs, calculates applicable fees based on the sender's NFT tier, and records the transfer in a non-upgradeable on-chain registry.

 At creation, the protocol deducts the Protection Activation Fee from the transfer amount.
 The net amount is held under deterministic contract rules until claim or rewind.